zhenjiao/opstest1/opstest070401/partnerdocs/metadata.md

 Yaml header MUST be the first thing in the MD file and MUST take the form of valid YAML set between triple-dashed lines.

+> [!IMPORTANT]
-* All metadata labels should be in lower case.
+> All metadata labels should be in lower case, except for ROBOTS, that needs to be in UPPER case.

 Here are some examples: